jianingy/mystuffadmin/README.md

-mystuffadmin
+multipkgin
 ============

-a web front-end for managing my network stuffs
+a web front-end for managing multipkg packages